Jan. 1, 2021 - Dec. 30, 2022Amount Awarded

 Washington State University

-Faith Critzer, Ph.D.Summary
+Faith Critzer, Ph.D.Resources

 The recent listeriosis outbreak linked to apples highlights the importance of controlling Listeria monocytogenes in fresh apples.
 During commercial processing, apples are first soaked in a dump tank and flume water system, with its water commonly reused over several processing days.
 This creates a potential hazard for foodborne pathogen cross-contamination between water and incoming fruits.
 Thus, it is vital to properly manage the sanitation of tank and flume water.
 Despite that disinfectants such as chlorine or peroxyacetic acid are extensively used in dump tank water, the practical antimicrobial efficacy of these sanitizers used in dump tanks has not been directly assessed and there is inadequate science-based data available, leaving critical knowledge gaps.
 The overall goal of this study is to comparatively assess and validate critical operating parameters for commercially used sanitizers against L. monocytogenes in dump tank water thus cross-contamination, and to further seek effective intervention methods and verify their efficacies on multiple apple packing lines.
 The proposed project will develop information for apple producers about the practical efficacy of antimicrobial interventions under commercial packing conditions, resulting in tested and proven methods for process water disinfection, which will be crucial for addressing Listeria safety in fresh apples.